Arthur Taburet

 Screening Using a Menu of Contracts: A Structural Model for Lending Markets [Slides], with Alberto Polo and Quynh-Anh Vo

-Revise and Resubmit at Journal of Financial Economics (2nd round)
+Accepted Journal of Financial Economics

 Abstract: When lenders screen borrowers using a menu, they generate a contractual externality by making the composition of their competitors’ borrowers worse.
 Using data from the UK mortgage market and a structural model of screening with endogenous menus, this paper quantifies the impact of asymmetric information on equilibrium contracts and welfare.
 Counterfactual simulations of a social planner problem show that, because of the externality, there is too much screening along the loan-to-value dimension.
 The deadweight loss, expressed in borrower utility, is equivalent to an interest rate increase of 30-60 basis points (a 15-30 percent increase) on all loans.